-In addition to the regular seminary admission requirements, a student applying for this program will need at least 9 semester hours in the behavioral health sciences; one course in basic counseling skills that includes an experiential, recorded role-play component with feedback from the instructor; 100 hours of volunteer work and/or professional work experience with individuals, couples, and/or families; and an undergraduate GPA of at least 3.0.
-In addition to regular seminary application materials, applicants to this program will need two additional references from supervisors of volunteer and/or professional work experience; a personal profile; and a 1,500-2,000 word paper discussing personal family experience.
-A group interview may also occur by invitation only.
+In addition to the regular seminary admission requirements, a student applying for this program will need at least 9 semester hours in the behavioral health sciences; one course in basic counseling skills that includes an experiential, recorded role-play component with feedback from the instructor; 100 hours of volunteer work and/or professional work experience serving individuals, couples, and/or families; and an undergraduate GPA of at least 3.0.
+In addition to regular seminary application materials, applicants to this program will need two additional references from supervisors of volunteer and/or professional work experience; a personal profile; and a 1,500-2,000 word paper discussing personal family of origin experiences.
+A group interview will also occur by invitation only.

 Coursework meets the academic requirements for licensure as a marriage and family therapist in the state of Minnesota.
-Additional supervised clinical practice and the passing of a licensing examination would typically be needed to obtain actual licensure in most states.
+Additional supervised clinical practice and the passing of licensing examinations would typically be needed to obtain actual licensure in most states.

 Campus and Delivery

 St. Paul: Face to Face and Partially Online